-If you’re looking to go traditional, you can season casting iron by seasoning it with Lard.
+If you’re going traditional, you can season cast ironware with Lard.

-In the past in the past, this was the most easily accessible source of fat to keep casting iron from getting rusty and keep the easy-to-clean sheen.
+In the past, this was the most easily accessible source of fat to keep cast iron from getting rusty and maintain the easy-to-clean sheen.

-It’s still perfectly effective if there aren’t any dietary or ethical or personal justifications for to use of animal fat.
+It’s perfectly adequate if there aren’t any dietary, ethical, or personal reasons for using animal fat.

-Make use of tallow or lard to add flavor to your cast iron, simply by melting a small amount in a hot pan, then pressing on the cast iron.
+Use tallow or lard by melting a small amount in a hot pan, then pressing on the cast iron.

-The reason that rendered animal fat doesn’t perform is if you do not use the pan frequently.
-Lard can turn rancid over time If your pan is left for a long time in the pantry it may develop a smell.
+The reason that rendered animal fat won't continue to be effective is if you don't use the pan frequently.
+Lard can turn rancid over time.
+If your pan is left in the pantry for a long time, it may develop a smell.

-If you keep your pot upside down or cover it with the lid, it’ll be more likely to create an unpleasant smell which can be transferred to food items.
+If you keep your cookware upside down or cover it with the lid, it’ll be more likely to create an unpleasant smell, which can be transferred to food items.

-If you make use of the seasonings of tallow or lard for the cast iron you have, be sure to use your pan frequently and keep it in an area with enough airflow.
+If you use tallow or lard to season your cast ironware, use your pan frequently and keep it in an area with enough airflow.

 7. Coconut Oil For Seasoning Cast Iron